qoherent/ria-hub-docs/docs/content/Usage/template-repositories.md

 ## Transformers :robot:

-Gitea `1.12.0` adds a few transformers to some of the applicable variables above.
+RIA Hub `1.12.0` adds a few transformers to some of the applicable variables above.

 For example, to get `REPO_NAME` in `PASCAL`-case, your template would use `${REPO_NAME_PASCAL}`